 Steins (pronounced STEENS), New Mexico is a ghost town whose recent history is as violent and troubled as its distant past.
-Philip Varney starts the tale in 1873 with Captain Steens, a member of the US Cavalry, who fought a battle against Apaches in Doubtful Canyon.
-The canyon’s sobriquet reflected the view of most settlers on their odds of traveling through that particular gap in the Peloncillo Mountains without getting killed.
-The story goes that Captain Steens couldn’t do it either and the site of his supposed death was thereafter known as Steens Pass.
+Philip Varney starts the tale in 1873 with Captain Steens, a member of the US Cavalry, who fought a battle against Apaches in Doubtful Canyon, not far from what's now the NM/AZ border.
+The canyon’s sobriquet reflected the view of most settlers on their odds of traveling through the place without getting killed.
+The story goes that Captain Steens couldn’t do it either and the site of his supposed death was later known as Steins (sic) Peak.
 However, Linda Harris says that MAJOR Enoch Steens merely camped in the area in 1856, rumors of his death being greatly exaggerated as he lived until 1880.
 I think Ms. Harris has it right.

 (Incidentally, Steens is referred to as Samuel Chamberlain's captain--Company E, First U.S. Dragoons--in Chamberlain's somewhat exaggerated autobiography, "My Confession: The Recollections of a Rogue," the main source material for Cormac McCarthy's "Blood Meridian."
-This would be 1846, a decade before Steens camped near the pass.)
+This would be 1846, a decade before Steens would've camped near Doubtful Canyon.)

 The town’s population hit 100 and all modern conveniences were available, except water, which came only from Doubtful Canyon or, even more rarely, the sky.
 There was a dance hall, a two-story hotel, a saloon, and a two-room brothel.
 That’s one demimondaine for every 50 residents.
 I honestly don’t know if that’s a better or worse ratio than would be expected.